hyizhak/satellite-te/README.md

-# Ultra Low-Latency Traffic Engineering for Satellite Networks
+# SaTE: Low-Latency Traffic Engineering for Satellite Networks

-This repository accompanies our paper **"Ultra Low-Latency Traffic Engineering for Satellite Networks"**.
+This repository accompanies our paper **"SaTE: Low-Latency Traffic Engineering for Satellite Networks"**.
 It provides source codes, along with the necessary scripts, tools, and environment to reproduce the results discussed in the paper.

 ## Overview